nmasse-itix/OpenShift-Demo-NodeJS/doc/INSTALL.md

  - Replace the `demo.test.app.openshift.test` and `demo.prod.app.openshift.test`
    by meaningful values for your environment.
 It will be your routes in TEST and PROD environments.
- - Replace `your@npm.email` by the email address associated with your NPM Account.

 All parameters are documented here :